OpenBoon/OpenBoon/applications/wallet/README.md

 you are doing.

 1. _Frontend Development_ - Use the Frontend development server.
 For the
-   Backend, you can either use the runserver or the Docker Compose.
+   Backend, you can use the runserver or the Docker Compose.
 1. _Backend Development_ - Use the Backend Development server.

 ---